frederic-perez/AmE-dictionary/data/dictionary.md

 __ominous__ _adj_ :nine: Menacing; threatening: _ominous black clouds; ominous rumblings of discontent._
 __ominously__
 __omission__
 __omnibox__ _An Omnibox is similar to the traditional web browser address bar, but you can also use it like a search engine.
-The Omnibox in Google Chrome can also perform mathematical calculations and even answer questions such as "how many cups are in 2 liters?"_
+The Omnibox in Google Chrome can also perform mathematical calculations and even answer questions such as “how many cups are in 2 liters?”_
 __omnibus bill__ _n_ A bill that includes a number of miscellaneous provisions or appropriations.
 __omnibus<sup>1</sup>__ _adj_ Containing or including many items.
 __omnibus<sup>2</sup>__ _n_ :two::hammer: